corybrunson/NIH-proposal-template/nih-proposal.md

 The introduction is used to illustrate citations from the bibliography file [@article; @book; @incollection].
 Citations are formatted according to the Citation Style Language (CSL) style `national-institute-of-health-research.csl`.[^style-url]
+(Note that abstract symbols are used for footnote superscripts in order to avoid confusion with numerical citation superscripts.)

+Below are illustrated each of the sectioning elements.
+In the rest of the document, only subsections and subsubsections are used within sections (attachments); paragraphs and subparagraphs are consistently formatted for convenience as needed, but should probably be used sparingly.

+## Subsection

+This is a subsection.

+### Subsubsection

+This is a subsubsection.

+#### Paragraph

+This is a paragraph.

+##### Subparagraph

+This is a subparagraph.

 [^style-url]: <https://github.com/citation-style-language/styles/blob/master/national-institute-of-health-research.csl>